 Tools that are critical to running a successful business and delivering an excellent guest experience shouldn’t be “pay to play”.
 Evaluate your added costs for online ordering, contactless payments, gift cards, time tracking, employee logins, per POS device and a customer loyalty program.
 Choose a point of sale that puts your business first so you can put your guests first.

 3. Real Time Inventory Changes

-Your time is important, that is why centralizing your inventory in one system is essential.
+Your time is important and centralizing your inventory in one system is an essential time saver.
 Streamline your operations and build inventory counts into every item on the menu to guarantee your lunch special never gets oversold again.
-These numbers will count down and automatically kick any item or size that reaches zero.
-Kicked items will disappear from all menus in real time!
-The right point of sale means you never have to log in to multiple platforms to remove a menu item again.
+Kicked items will disappear from your menus—online and on-premise—in real time!
+The right point of sale means you never have to log in to multiple platforms to manage your inventory.

-Winter is here and your patio comfort is at the whim of your climate, an online webstore could be the saving grace in offering additional revenue streams for your business.
-Make it easy for your fans to grab to-go food and beverages by ordering ahead online.
-With an integrated system all your inventory syncs from the same place (see #3); all orders, online or on premise, print to a centralized printer, so staff can monitor orders in one place; all sales reports aggregate on the same dashboard, providing a comprehensive view of your business.
+This last year has trained your customers to expect to get all their favorite food and beverages to-go, and that expectation won’t be going away when you’re full-throttle on-premise.
+Make balancing online and on-premise sales seamless by consolidating into one system.
+With an integrated system all your inventory syncs from the same place (see #3); all orders, online or on-premise, print to a centralized printer, so staff can monitor orders in one place; all sales reports aggregate on the same dashboard, providing a comprehensive view of your business.